 Which Continents Have Hosted the Olympics?

 Since the inception of the modern Olympics in 1896, there have been 28 editions of the Summer Olympics and 22 editions of the Winter Olympics.
 The Summer Olympics have been held in 23 cities while 19 cities have had the privilege of hosting the Winter Games.
 Most of the Olympic Games, both winter and summer, have been held in European and North American cities.
 In fact, European cities have hosted most of the games (29 editions).
 South America hosted the games for the first time in 2016 when the summer events were held in Rio de Janeiro, Brazil.
-North America and Asia have hosted the sporting event 12 and 6 times respectively.
+North America and Asia have hosted the sporting event 12 and 6 times, respectively.
 Two Games have been hosted in Oceania.
-Africa remains the only continents to have never hosted the Olympic Games.
+Africa remains the only continent to have never hosted the Olympic Games.

-Why Has Africa Never Hosted the Olympic Games?
+Why Has Africa Never Hosted The Olympic Games?

-When Will Africa Host the Olympics?
+When Will Africa Host The Olympics?

 The host city is often chosen at least seven years prior to the Games, with the process involving two phases spanning a two-year period.
 The cities wishing to host the Games apply through their respective National Olympic Committee.
 After a vigorous interview and several inspections of the facilities by the IOC officials, the final cities are shortlisted with the IOC members voting for the host city.
 As of now, the host cities for the next two Winter Olympics and three Summer Olympics have been decided.
 Unfortunately, no African city is among the hosts.
 However, Dakar, Senegal has been selected to host the Youth Summer Olympic Games, originally schedule to be held in 2022 but moved to 2026.
 Because of the successful 2010 World Cup Event in South Africa, it is only a matter of time before that country hosts the Olympics as well.